Critical transition in fast-rotating turbulence within highly elongated domains: Results from direct numerical simulations

-Finally, figure \ref{fig:visualisation} shows a visualisation of the flow in terms of vorticity $\omega_\parallel$ at $\lambda = 0.027 \lesssim \lambda_c$ (left) and $\lambda=0.23>\lambda_c$ (right).
-For $\lambda>\lambda_c$, columnar vortices are clearly visible which are approximately invariant along the axis of rotation.
+Finally, figure \ref{fig:visualisation} shows a visualisation of the flow in terms of vorticity $\omega_\parallel$ at $\lambda = 0.027 \lesssim \lambda_c$ (left) and $\lambda=0.23>\lambda_c$ (right). \FINALNOTE{The same fields are shown once more with a reduced opacity in figure \ref{fig:visualisation_opred}.} For $\lambda>\lambda_c$, columnar vortices are clearly visible which are approximately invariant along the axis of rotation.
 In the perpendicular direction these vortices are visibly of larger scale and organised in clusters.
 For $\lambda<\lambda_c$, no such anisotropic organisation of the flow can be observed.